 Skin cancer is the most common cancer diagnosis, and it’s the most preventable cancer.
 Most skin cancer is caused by damage from the sun’s UV rays (ultraviolet radiation).
-This year, an estimated 76,690 people will be diagnosed with melanoma—the most dangerous type of skin cancer—and over 9,000 will die of the disease.
-Every year, as many as two million people are diagnosed with non-melanoma skin cancer—either basal cell or squamous cell carcinoma.
+This year, an estimated 73,870 people will be diagnosed with melanoma—the most dangerous type of skin cancer—and over 9,940 will die of the disease.
+Every year, over two million people are diagnosed with non-melanoma skin cancer—either basal cell or squamous cell carcinoma.

 Recent research on the benefits of vitamin D (made by the skin from sunlight) indicates that just a brief exposure of your face, arms and hands to the sun is sufficient—about 15 minutes a day, three days per week.
 Talk to your health care professional about Vitamin D and your health.